News / May 21, 2026

 - one public argument about whether any of it counts.

-In other words: not a trumpet blast.
+Not one trumpet blast.
 More like paperwork with bad lighting.

 Why UAP Logbook is logging it